-Across northeastern Illinois communities are struggling to set and achieve goals.
-Water pipes are crumbling, economic development plans sit stagnant, and capital improvement plans - if they exist at all - are often not adequately implemented.
-Certainly, there are many thriving communities in the region.
-But all too often, cities and villages lack the capacity to execute goals that can improve local quality of life and promote a strong and successful region.
+Many communities throughout northeastern Illinois are struggling to set and achieve goals.
+Water pipes are crumbling, economic development plans sit stagnant, and capital improvement plans - if they exist - often are not adequately implemented.
+Certainly, many communities in the region are thriving.
+However, all too often, cities and villages lack the capacity to execute goals that can improve local quality of life and promote a strong and successful region.
 Mixed capacity - embodied in expertise, networks, staff, and fiscal resources - produces mixed results on best practices to leverage local and regional resources.
-Some municipalities improve service quality and efficiency by collaborating with others; some municipalities are unaware of or have insufficient resources to take advantage of collaboration and other strategies to improve efficiency and service delivery.
-Consolidation of local governments or discrete services has taken place on a limited basis.
+Some municipalities improve service quality and efficiency by collaborating with others, while some are unaware of or have insufficient resources to take advantage of collaboration and other strategies.
+Consolidation, both of local governments and discrete services, has occurred on a limited basis.
 Meanwhile, outdated governance models persist.